athob/py-ananke/paper.md

 The ``py-Galaxia-ananke`` submodule handles the installation of ``galaxia-ananke``, a modified version of ``Galaxia``, and interfaces with its pipeline.
 The ``galaxia-ananke`` source code lives in a separate repository which is linked as a ``git`` submodule in the repository of ``py-Galaxia-ananke``.
 At installation, ``py-Galaxia-ananke`` builds and packages the executable of ``galaxia-ananke`` from its source code directly from its ``git`` submodule, as well as the operational data for ``galaxia-ananke`` which includes the collections of isochrones sets.
 All the resulting ``galaxia-ananke`` packaged data is eventually placed in a dedicated cache folder that is created in the site-specific directory of the running ``Python`` installation.

-``py-Galaxia-ananke`` consists of mainly three classes, with one function utilizing them to run the ``galaxia-ananke`` pipeline that returns synthetic stellar catalogues from the population of star particles given as input.
-It also includes a submodule that handles the collection of isochrones sets/photometric systems via dedicated objects.
-The three classes of ``py-Galaxia-ananke`` serves the following roles:
+``py-Galaxia-ananke`` consists of mainly three classes, with one function utilizing them to run the ``galaxia-ananke`` pipeline.
+It also includes a submodule that interfaces via dedicated objects with the data from the collection of isochrones sets/photometric systems.
+The three classes of ``py-Galaxia-ananke`` serve the following roles:

 - ``Input`` objects are used to store the input star particles data, and have methods that write the input files that ``galaxia-ananke`` requires
 - ``Survey`` objects receive ``Input`` objects and the selection of photometric systems to simulate, and have methods that run the ``galaxia-ananke`` pipeline and return ``Output`` objects
-- ``Output`` objects serves as the main interface with ``galaxia-ananke``'s output files, and have methods that turn them into `HDF5` files and associated `vaex` dataframes
+- ``Output`` objects serves as the main interface with ``galaxia-ananke``'s output files, and have methods that turn them into ``HDF5`` files and associated ``vaex`` dataframes

 ## ``py-ananke``

-The implementation of `py-ananke` involves six classes, with only one - ``Ananke`` - being relevant to the end user:
+The implementation of ``py-ananke`` involves six classes, with only one - ``Ananke`` - being relevant to the end user:

+- ``Ananke`` objects serve as the user interface, connecting all of ``py-ananke``'s classes and the ``py-Galaxia-ananke`` classes (described in the previous subsection) to execute the full pipeline via its method ``run``
 - ``Universe`` objects store the particle data and various parameters provided to ``Ananke``
 - ``Observer`` objects store the observing configuration, including the position in space
 - ``DensitiesDriver`` objects utilize the particle data from the ``Universe`` class to compute and store phase space densities, employing ``py-EnBiD-ananke``
-- ``Ananke`` objects serve as the user interface, connecting the three abovementioned classes and the ``py-Galaxia-ananke`` classes to execute the pipeline
-- ``ExtinctionDriver`` objects are utilized by ``Ananke`` objects to estimate and append extinctions in the outputs of ``py-Galaxia-ananke``
+- ``ExtinctionDriver`` objects are utilized by ``Ananke`` objects for post-processing to estimate and append extinctions in the output catalogs of ``py-Galaxia-ananke``, only if the user specified dust column densities per star particle
-- ``ErrorModelDriver`` objects are utilized by ``Ananke`` objects to determine and append errors on the quantities in the outputs of ``py-Galaxia-ananke``
+- ``ErrorModelDriver`` objects are utilized by ``Ananke`` objects for post-processing to determine and append errors on the quantities in the output catalogs of ``py-Galaxia-ananke``

+The latter two driver classes require respectively extinction coefficients and error models that are photometric-system-dependents, and can be specified by the user.
+Also, ``py-ananke`` is designed with dedicated source files to contain default implementations, which currently only hold default for the Gaia photometric system.
+Future updates will continue to expand this further.

 # Dependencies
 \ref{Sec:Dependencies}